dbauyrzh/Automated-Tic-Tac-Toe/README.md

 # Automated-Tic-Tac-Toe
-Automated Tic-Tact-Toe never loses a game.
+Automated Tic-Tac-Toe never loses a game.
 It guarantees a win or a tie.